-1 The reporting exemption is optional for those companies which are eligible.
-If a non-dormant private company or company limited by guarantee is not eligible, or decides not to take advantage of the reporting exemption, then it should prepare financial statements which comply with all the relevant requirements of the new CO, including subsections (1), (2), (4), (5) and (6) of section 380.
-Subsections (1), (2), (5) and (6) of section 380 relate to the requirement for the financial statements to give a true and fair view of the financial position of the company (or the company and all its subsidiary undertakings, as the case may be) as at the end of the financial year and the financial performance of the company (or the company and all its subsidiary undertakings, as the case may be) for the financial year.
+&lt;sup>1 The reporting exemption is optional for those companies which are eligible.
+If a non-dormant private company or company limited by guarantee is not eligible, or decides not to take advantage of the reporting exemption, then it should prepare financial statements which comply with all the relevant requirements of the new CO, including subsections (1), (2), (4), (5) and -(6) of section 380.
+Subsections (1), (2), (5) and (6) of section 380 relate to the requirement for the financial statements to give a true and fair view of the financial position of the company (or the company and all its subsidiary undertakings, as the case may be) as at the end of the financial year and the financial performance of the company (or the company and all its subsidiary undertakings, as the case may be) as at the case may be) for the financial year.
 Subsection (4) of section 380 requires compliance with the accounting standards applicable to the financial statements.
-In the case of a company not taking advantage of the reporting exemption, this would be Hong Kong Financial Reporting Standards (HKFRSs) as issued by the HKICPA.
+In the case of a company not taking advantage of the reporting exemption, this would be Hong Kong Financial Reporting Standards (HKFRSs) or HKFRS for Private Entities as issued by the HKICPA.